joshinn/DTChart/README.md

 ###Chart Controller

-* The Chart Controller is developed to make draw chart easier,
+* The Chart Controller is developed to make draw chart more easily,

 * The Presentation View Controller demonstrate how it works;